IRS Volunteer Income Tax Assistance Program

-The Volunteer Income Tax Assistance (VITA) grant program is an Internal Revenue Service (IRS) initiative in the United States that supports free tax preparation service for the underserved through various partner organizations.
+The Volunteer Income Tax Assistance (VITA) grant program is an Internal Revenue Service (IRS) initiative in the United States that supports free tax preparation services for the underserved through various partner organizations.

 VITA service helps low- to moderate-income individuals, persons with disabilities, the elderly, and limited English speakers file their taxes each year.
 IRS awards matching funds to partner organizations throughout the country.
 The IRS awarded $18 million in grants for FY2019.

 Description

 VITA was founded in 1971 by Gary Iskowitz at California State University, Northridge.

-Since the 1970s the program has grown to several thousand sites nationwide, partnering with non-profit organizations, local municipalities, and colleges and universities.
+Since the 1970s, the program has grown to several thousand sites nationwide, partnering with non-profit organizations, local municipalities, and colleges and universities.
 In Tax Year 2015, 3.7 million VITA tax returns were filed with a 94% accuracy rate.
-VITA provides service to taxpayers making less than $60,000 per year.
+VITA provides services to taxpayers making $67,000 or less per year.

 Volunteers

 VITA volunteers include greeters, intake specialists, and tax preparers.
 All volunteers must pass a code of conduct exam and an intake interview/quality review exam.

-The VITA tax returns are prepared by IRS tax law certified volunteers.
+The VITA tax returns are prepared by IRS tax law-certified volunteers.
 The volunteers are taught how to use tax software and specific tax law each year.
 They must pass a tax law exam to receive basic or advanced certification.
 The passing score is 80%.
 Certificates expire at the end of the tax year and must be renewed.

 VITA has other optional certifications.
-These include certificates for Health Savings Accounts (HSA), Military personnel, International tax issues, Foreign Student returns, and Puerto Rico returns.
-Some military bases participate in VITA with IRS agents training service members to complete military tax returns.
+These include certificates for Military personnel, International tax issues, Foreign Student returns, and Puerto Rico returns.
+Some military bases participate in VITA with IRS agents, training service members to complete military tax returns.
 Foreign students' returns are prepared at major public universities such as Arizona State University by more advanced experts.

-The complication of applying tax codes and the risk of being taken advantage of by paid tax preparation services is diminished with the presence of over 4,000 nation-wide VITA sites.
+The complication of applying tax codes and the risk of being taken advantage of by paid tax preparation services is diminished with the presence of over 4,000 nationwide VITA sites.
 One of the focal points of VITA is raising taxpayer awareness and receipt of the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC).
-These two credits have a long history of poverty alleviation within the US, they originated during the 1970s War on Poverty in the Tax Reduction Act of 1975.
+These two credits have a long history of poverty alleviation within the US, they originated during the 1970s war on poverty in the Tax Reduction Act of 1975.